zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 bento bundle as an input, so we need to make sure either we have a previous step that builds the bento bundle and outputs it or load the bento bundle from a previous run or external source.

+The following example shows how to create a ZenML pipeline that trains a model, builds a bento bundle and deploys it to a local http server.

 ```python
 # Import the pipeline to use the pipeline decorator